 Though the jobs of Pomeranians have changed greatly, you won't now find them pulling a sled or herding livestock.

-Modern Pomeranians are purely bred to be much-loved companion dogs.
+Today’s Pomeranians are purely bred to be much-loved companion dogs.
 Some Pomeranians help their owners by being assistance dogs.

 They are one of the most intelligent dog breeds, thanks to their adaptive intelligence and ability to learn quickly.
 Pomeranians are a friendly dog breed.
-They're known for being very social and playful, making them great with other pets or dogs that live in your home.
+They’re known for being very social and playful, making them great with other pets or dogs in your home.

 You know what they say about Pomeranians being the cuddliest puppies in existence.
 For this reason, it's no surprise that these little furballs love nothing more than lounging around on your lap while you read or watch TV together.
 That's the reason Pomeranians always top the list of lap dog breeds.